“We demand rigidly defined areas of doubt and uncertainty!”

 One of the key takeaways from No Silver Bullet is that software difficulty is made up of difficulties that are essential and accidental.

 Essential difficulties are that are intrinsic to developing software.
-These difficulties cannot be seperated from the software development process.
+These difficulties cannot be separated from the software development process.

 Accidental difficulties emerge because of circumstance.
 For example, in the 1960s, most programs were written on pencil and paper, and transcribed into punch cards.
 This process was slow, and great care had to be taken to ensure cards were punched correctly and ordered correctly.
 These difficulties can be address by improved technology (like keyboards, IDEs, GUIs, etc.).